zyi103/demographicx/paper/paper.md

 # Acknowledgments

 L. Liang and D. Acuna were partially funded by the National Science Foundation grant "Social Dynamics of Knowledge Transfer Through Scientific Mentorship and Publication" \#1933803.
+We thank Jim Yi for his help with the repository.

 # References